paulodowd/EMATM0054_22-23/Labsheets/Core/L3_ExercisesOnly.md

 ```
   - What would be the effect or problem of storing subsequent values?
   - What would be a potential effect of decreasing our `remaining` variable when only 1 sensor is returning `LOW` on `digitalRead()`?
-  - We could set the variables `sensor_read[ ]` to a known initial value, aboev represented as `???????`.
+  - We could set the variables `sensor_read[ ]` to a known initial value, above represented as `???????`.
 If this initial value is seen, the algorithm would know it has not been updated to a value of `elapsed_time`.
 Once `elapsed_time` has been recorded into `sensor_read[]`, it would mean the initial value would be lost and this if() statement would not be true again.
   - What initial value would be effective?
 There are three sensible answers to this question.
   - Replace `?????` with your initial value so the code will compile and work.